HudsonWerks/pypruss/README.md

     make
     python blinkled.py

-You should then see three of the user leds blink 10 times.
+You should then see three of the user leds blink rapidly 10 times.

-There are a few other examples in there as well, have a look at them for other functions.